bottlekids/backtracking/README.md

-# simple_tiny_backtracking
+# backtracking

-This is some simple code which uses backtracking with reccursion to optimally arrange hotel bookings for a given time.
+This is some simple code which uses backtracking with reccursion to arrange hotel bookings for a given time.

 It is based on the Sudoku backtracking algorithm here https://www.youtube.com/watch?v=G_UYXzGuqvM